 The number of Clásicos the ‘blancos’ and the ‘blaugranas’ have won is quite balanced, but this last victory of Zinedine Zidane’s team has tipped the balance in favor of the Real Madrid, who have 97 victories for the 96 of the ‘culés’.
 Besides, 52 ties are recorded.

 Another reason to watch El Clásico is the quality of the players.
-According to https://parimatchnews.com these two teams have been home for some of the best soccer players of all time.
+These two teams have been home for some of the best soccer players of all time.
 Di Stefano, Maradona, Ronaldinho, Ronaldo, Michael Laudrup, Puskas, Zidane or Cristiano Ronaldo… They all left their mark on these fixtures.
 Nowadays, what sports fan wouldn’t want to see Lionel Messi, Eden Hazard, Ansu Fati and Vinicius go head to head?

 Besides, for years El Clásico has allowed us to attend, at least twice per year, the biggest individual rivalry in the history of football: Cristiano Ronaldo vs Messi.
 Of course, nobody wanted to miss out on this huge event.
 This last Saturday Real Madrid spoiled what could be Messi’s final El Clásico at Camp Nou due to the uncertainty about his future in the ‘blaugrana’ team.